 Why it works: The company has built a loyal following with the fundamental belief that pets are significant members of the family.
 Orvis has made its site a resource for dog health and behavior topics, and they boast a variety of dog beds for dogs of all sizes, ages, and health issues.

-Putting together their furniture may be a tough task, but at least Ikea supports your relaxation too.
-The marketing of their bedding shows off playful sheets and prints for the kids and a mix of bold designs and neutrals for adults.
-The bed linens product category is grouped under 'home textiles’ together with curtains, quilts, pillows, and towels.
+Putting together its furniture may be a tough task, but at least Ikea supports your relaxation too.
+The marketing of their bedding shows off playful sheets and prints for kids — plus a mix of bold designs and neutrals for adults.
+The bed linen product category falls under 'home textiles' with curtains, quilts, pillows, and towels.

-Why it works: By grouping a variety of products under one roof — Home Textiles — Ikea presents an opportunity to up-sell.
-After all, if you buy a new mattress, you may also need new bed sheets, pillows, and blankets.
+Why it works: By grouping a variety of products under one roof — the FÖSSTA collection — Ikea presents an opportunity to up-sell.
+After all, if you buy new bed sheets, you may also need new lamps, pillows, and placemats.

 Product category: Jewelry